 One traditional description of yoga is that it is “the settling of the mind into silence”.
 (Patanjali).
-This verse from the Yoga Sutras, an amazing 2000 year old text, can also be translated as “Yoga is the blocking of disturbances in the mind” i.e. reducing circular patterns of thought and action that interfere with our peace and inner freedom.
+This verse from the Yoga Sutras, a fascinating text dating back perhaps to 200 - 400 CE, can also be translated as “Yoga is the blocking of disturbances in the mind” - that is, reducing circular patterns of thought and action that interfere with our peace and inner freedom.

 Many people in the West begin their yoga journey with the physical practices derived from Hatha Yoga - asana (posture), pranayama (breathing practices) and relaxation, perhaps for health reasons.
 Some may stay with this and find it enough.
 But many people move on and start to explore other aspects of the great yoga toolkit - "yoga off the mat and into life " (Swami Pragyamurti).
 A holistic yoga practice incorporates the whole person, with practices that help us to develop tools and skills to cope with events on life’s journey.
 Union between the faculties of head, heart and hands is the purpose of yoga.
 When head, heart and hands unite, an ordinary moment can become divine.